Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Generalizing Spatiotemporal Gaussian Processes

-which is static in time, if a stationary $\mC_t$ is adopted.
-Such drawback of the separable kernel makes the corresponding STGP fail to characterize TESD in the field.
-Neither can it capture the spatial variation of the temporal correlation (SVTC) among the processes because conditioned on any fixed location $\bx\in \mX$, the covariance in the time domain becomes constant in space with a stationary $\mC_\bx$

-We now formalize the definition of the temporal evolution of spatial dependence (TESD). \begin{dfn}[TESD] The temporal evolution of spatial dependence (TESD) of a spatiotemporal process $y(\bx, t)$ is the spatial covariance conditioned on a common time
+which at best changes by a scalar factor in time (without full freedom in describing the time change of spatial dependence), or at worst is constant in time (when a stationary $\mC_t$ is adopted).
+Such drawback of the separable kernel makes the corresponding STGP unable to characterize TESD, defined as follows. \begin{dfn}[TESD] The temporal evolution of spatial dependence (TESD) of a spatiotemporal process $y(\bx, t)$ is the spatial covariance conditioned on a common time $t=t'\in \mT$, denoted as $\mC_{y|t}$:

-\end{dfn} This paper focuses on the time progression of the spatial kernel (TESD), which motivates the following generalization of STGP to include the time-dependence.
+\end{dfn} \begin{rk} TESD can be viewed as a zero time-lag covariance in the spatiotemporal analysis.
+Therefore, the (weak) stationarity (in time) is an inappropriate assumption as it induces constant (hence trivial) TESD regardless of the kernel structure.
+In the following we always assume non-stationarity for the process of interest unless specified otherwise. \end{rk} Because of the failure of separable kernel for learning TESD, we are motivated to remedy the classical STGP with time-dependence in the spatial covariance.